 When you use photographs or images for your poetry book, make sure you don’t run into copyright infringement issues.

-With these formatting tips and guidelines in mind, you have a great shot at getting your poetry manuscript ready for publication.
+With these formatting tips and guidelines in mind, you have a great shot at getting your poetry manuscript ready for publication in Amazon Kindle Direct Publishing.
 Take your time to organize the poems, and format your manuscript to be professional and attractive for your readers.